ArthurFlag/docker-docs/content/manuals/ai/mcp-catalog-and-toolkit/toolkit.md

 - Filesystem access: By default, MCP Servers have no access to the host filesystem.
   The user explicitly selects the servers that will be granted file mounts.

-- Outbound network access: Typically, network access is disabled when a server has access to the filesystem, and vice-versa.
-Most servers require access to only a single host, port, and protocol.
-These permissions are explicitly listed and enforced.
-  There are some exceptions, such as the `mcp/git` server.

 - Interception of tool requests: Requests to and from tools that contain sensitive information such as secrets are blocked.